 Founded in May 1987, FMA initially provided media support to the TV public affairs program Street Pulse, but later engaged in special projects such as the Katipunan Centennial or Philippine Sovereignty Project in 1992.
 FMA gathered data and information on the US bases for the historic Senate vote in 1992.
-FMA also helped CSOs, NGOs, and POs (among them the Sumilao farmers) with their communications needs using the tri-media until 1995.
+The organization also also helped CSOs, NGOs, and POs (among them the Sumilao farmers) with their communication needs using tri-media until 1995.

 In 2000, FMA was invited to become the CSO representative in the government’s Information Technology and E-Commerce Council (ITECC), the first time it has partnered with the government.
-During the same year, FMA was invited and participated in the Institute of Philippine Culture (IPC) of the Ateneo de Manila University (ADMU) project “Partnership in People-Centered Health” that aimed to define a set of principles and strategies for “resourcing public health (RPH)” and helping stakeholders operationalize such in various countries.
+During the same year, FMA was invited and participated in the Institute of Philippine Culture (IPC) of the Ateneo de Manila University (ADMU) project “Partnership in People-Centered Health,” that aimed to define a set of principles and strategies for “resourcing public health (RPH)” and helping stakeholders operationalize such in various countries.

-FMA also became the technical consultant and documenter for the QU4RAD Network project of IPC with four other international universities assisting stakeholders to improve on management of medicines through communications, learning, and experimentation through ICT.
+FMA also became the technical consultant and documenter for the QU4RAD Network project of IPC with four other international universities, assisting stakeholders to improve on management of medicines through communications, learning, and experimentation through ICT.

-It was also in 2001 where FMA exposed itself to Gender and ICT issues when it handled the data gathering phase of Isis International Manila’s gender research.
+It was also in 2001 where FMA exposed itself to gender and ICT issues when it handled the data gathering phase of Isis International Manila’s gender research.
 FMA later also got involved with the Gender Evaluation Methodology (GEM) project of APC’s Women’s Program.

 FMA further enhanced its strategic regional network when it participated and convened the Asian CSOs in the Preparatory Committee meeting (PrepCom1) of the World Summit on Information Society (WSIS) in Geneva in July 2002.

-FMA also put up the Knowledge Networking for Empowerment and Development: A Southeast Asian Workshop in March 2003 funded through the World Bank Small Grants Programme and Asian Development Bank.
+FMA also put up the Knowledge Networking for Empowerment and Development: A Southeast Asian Workshop in March 2003, funded through the World Bank Small Grants Programme and Asian Development Bank.
 This was after being part of the steering committee in Asia of the Knowledge Sharing/ Management for Development.

 FMA also partnered with The Asia Foundation (TAF) in its Marthus Project where it helped strengthen the capacity of the Commission on Human Rights (CHR) and the domestic rights community to generate, accept and transmit reports on human rights violations through a secured network database system or Marthus software.
 FMA produced monographs for the project until 2004.

 In May 2004, FMA became a catalyst and CSO convener of the Philippine Summit on the Information Society (PSIS) sponsored by the Commission on Information on Communications Technology (CICT.)
-It was the Asian convener of the 1st regional workshop on communications rights “Communications Rights: Asian Solidarity Towards a Regional Agenda for Articulation and Action,” from 4-6 August 2004 in Manila.
+It was the Asian convener of the 1st regional workshop on communications rights, titled “Communications Rights: Asian Solidarity Towards a Regional Agenda for Articulation and Action,” from 4-6 August 2004 in Manila.
 It produced a communications rights primer and advocacy video and held parallel sessions at the Second Asian Civil Society Forum in Bangkok in November 2004.

-From January to September 2006, FMA developed monographs on the “Digital Divide in the Philippines for the Pan Asia Networking (PAN) Project.
+From January to September 2006, FMA developed monographs on the digital divide in the Philippines for the Pan Asia Networking (PAN) Project.
 An email list – firstname.lastname@example.org was created for online discussions on such issues.
 The first draft of the research was presented at the Ateneo de Manila University in September 2006.

 By July to November 2006, FMA increased civil society participation in the ICT Roadmap Development where small grants were provided through the UNDP Manila Office.
-Workshop on the road map were conducted with CICT and other stakeholders and documented in the PAN Project monographs.
+Workshops on the road map were conducted with CICT and other stakeholders and documented in the PAN Project monographs.

-In 2007-2008, FMA conducted the ONI project which focused on conducting a preliminary survey on Censorship and Surveillance Practice in the Area of Mobile Telephony among five (5) Asian countries (Cambodia, Bangladesh, Pakistan, Philippines, and South Korea.)
+In 2007-2008, FMA conducted the ONI project which focused on conducting a preliminary survey on censorship and surveillance practice in the area of mobile telephony among five (5) Asian countries (Cambodia, Bangladesh, Pakistan, Philippines, and South Korea.)
 FMA took care of the Philippine survey.